Startling threats and violence against GOP voters: Part of a pattern?

 Meanwhile, last month a Florida man was sentenced to 90 days in jail and one year of supervised probation after slapping the bill of a man’s “Make America Great Again” hat before telling the man to “go back to Russia you f--- communist” and spitting on him, investigators said.

-Fox News' Dom Callichio, Matt London and Vandana Rambaran contributed to this report.
+Fox News' Dom Calicchio, Matt London and Vandana Rambaran contributed to this report.